bashuser30/dl-distro/README.md

 dl-distro -d arch
 ```

-You can skip the menus and start a download directly if you provide a JSON path
+You can skip the menus and start a download directly if you provide a JSON
 query.
-The names used in the JSON path correspond directly to those in the
+The names used in the JSON query correspond directly to those in the
 menus:

 ```